secdev/scapy/doc/scapy/build_dissect.rst

     PadField(fld, align, padwith=None)
            # Add bytes after the proxified field so that it ends at
-           # the specified alignment from its begining
+           # the specified alignment from its beginning

 TCP/IP
 ------